nidhish-nayak/fabric-clothing/README.md

 - **Product Catalog**: Browse through a wide range of clothing items, organized into categories for easy navigation.
 - **Product Details**: View detailed information about each product, including images and descriptions.
 - **Shopping Cart**: Add desired items to the cart, adjust quantities, and proceed to checkout.
-- **Checkout Menu**: Users can review and manage their orders and make any changes in checkout menu.
+- **Checkout Menu**: Users can review and manage their orders and make any changes in the checkout menu.
+- **Order History**: Users can view their order history to track previous purchases.
+- **Razorpay Payment Gateway Integration**: Seamlessly integrate Razorpay as the payment gateway for secure and convenient transactions.
 - **Responsive Design**: Enjoy a consistent and visually appealing experience across various devices.

 ## Installation 💻